picklekitch/sea-w30-uge/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+Survey Questions:
+What parts of the workshop today were "awesome" for your learning?
+  Pretty much all of it.
+Starting with almost no knowledge at all, I found todays workshop very easy to follow and very informative.

+What parts of today's workshop could be improved for next time?
+  I thought this was very well organized and don't have any real complaints.
+Having so many instructors available and perusing the room made it much easier to ask for help without feeling like you were disrupting the course or exposing your ignorance.
+Maybe snacks... everyone likes snacks.

+On a scale of 1-10 how likely are you to reccommend this workshop to a friend?
+  It depends on whether or not they intend to take a full course with code-fellows.
+If they do intend to do so, then 10.
+If not,   I would still recommend it because I think it's interesting and valuable information to know and writing in the terminal makes   me feel like a badass... so no lower than a 7.